Reading Time: 8 minutes

 Simple things make the biggest improvements in the world of web content accessibility.

-Each year, the WebAIM Million report reveals the most common content accessibility errors on the world’s top websites.
+Each year, the WebAIM Million report reveals the most common accessible content errors on the world’s top websites.
 The comprehensive snapshot of web accessibility shows slight improvements as web owners gain a better understanding of how best to serve all site visitors.
-But it also reveals that the same accessibility errors are turning since the survey began.
+But it also reveals that some common accessibility errors keep turning up.

-Most of these common errors don’t require big technical fixes.
+Most of these accessible content errors don’t require big technical fixes.
 By building simple processes into web content creation, you can make a tremendous difference for people with disability who want to access your site.

 What is the WebAIM Million?

-The WebAIM Million is an accessibility analysis of the world’s 1,000,000 most popular home pages.
+The WebAIM Million is an accessibility analysis of the world’s top one million home pages.
 Produced by American web accessibility non-profit organisation WebAIM, it reports on web accessibility barriers and instances where sites fail international accessibility guidelines.

-The study uses a detection tool to pick up home page errors.
+The WebAIM Million survey uses a detection tool to pick up home page errors.
 But it can’t detect all errors.
 This means the number of actual accessibility issues is likely to be greater than reported.

 Common reasons people give for not making their websites more accessible include: